Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Construction of new initial data sets

 As a result, the hyperbolic system becomes

-This leads to a system consisting of one differential equation and three algebraic equations.
+This leads to a system consisting of one differential equation (eq.\eqref{drXeq_Y0}) and three algebraic equations (eq.\eqref{Jp_Eq_Y0} and eq.\eqref{Zeq_Y0}).
 It's clear that this is not an ideal case, as the standard way of constructing initial data sets is to leave the sources completely free.
 However, we point out that we are only dropping two of the four degrees of freedom in the energy sources.
-In particular, the energy density $\rho$ and the normal projection of the conserved current $\JT$ onto the hypersurfaces $S_{r}$ remain free for choice.
-This still leaves us with a certain degree of freedom in the energy sources of the initial data set. \\
+In particular, the energy density $\rho$ and the normal projection of the conserved current $\JT$ onto the hypersurfaces $S_{r}$ (the current in the direction $\hat{\bsym{n}}$) remain free for choice.
+Sadly, study the situations in which this construction might be physically useful is out of the scope of this work and we hope to address it in the future.
+For now, we use it to provide numerically evidence of the viability of this strategy.\\